School of Engineering, Computing and Mathematics

 • Year 2

 • In the second year you will begin to develop and consolidate your chosen engineering study direction.
-Here you will choose modules from civil and mechanical engineering or from electrical and electronic engineering, robotics engineering and computing.
-The modules you choose to study in the second year is flexible but must sensibly align with those you studied in the first year.
+Here you will choose modules from the coherent pathways indicated.

 • Structural Analysis & Design 1 (STAD200) – 20 credits